Ahoy! Thanks for stopping by.

 All of the reviews here will be for escape rooms located in Wales.
 They’ll be unbiased and fairly balanced – no escape room is perfect, nor are any completely beyond redemption.

-I usually play with my wife (Team Lovell) or with some friends at work (Team Screaming Bricks).
+I usually play with my wife and family (Team Lovell) or with some friends at work (Team Screaming Bricks).
 Though if I’m honest, I’m happy to have a go at a room with any group of enthusiastic nerds.

 As far as I can do so, all reviews will be spoiler-free.
 Where this can’t be helped, I’ll clearly state this at the beginning of the review.